20tab/UnrealEnginePython/README.md

 The property system is incomplete.

 We would like to find a way to define and manage custom events directly from python

+The build system is not very robust.
+Maybe linking the python static library into the plugin dll could be a better approach.